-The City's one major outfall discharges into Chickasaw Creek which, during this reporting period, was listed on the Draft 2024 Alabama §303(d) List for impaired waterways.
+The City's one major outfall discharges into Chickasaw Creek which, during this reporting period, was listed on the 2024 Alabama §303(d) List for impaired waterways.
 The listed cause for the impairment is an elevated concentration of the metal Mercury from atmospheric deposition and Pathogens (E. coli) from pasture grazing and urban runoff.
-However, it has been determined that the sampling point where this data was collected is North of where City of Chickasaw's stormwater discharges into the Creek, this shows that the discharge is not the generator of the identified impairment.
-Therefore, the City's Phase II permit does not require monitoring and no water sampling data was collected.
+However, it has been determined that the sampling point where this data was collected is North of where City of Chickasaw's stormwater discharges into the Creek, therefore, the City's Phase II permit does not require monitoring, and no water sampling data was collected.

 Table 3-4 on Page 18 is a list of the field screening locations and the major outfall site.
 These locations are also shown on the map in Appendix D.